Ways to make CEOs HR savvy

 From India, Bangalore

-I agree with Dinesh Divekar in that it appears that you are blaming the CEO.
-But what your message really smacks of is the suggestion that HR is more important, and everyone, including the CEO should bow down to you.
+I agree with Dinesh Divekar in that it appears you are blaming the CEO.
+However, your message suggests that HR is more important, and everyone, including the CEO, should bow down to you.

-So, in my view, there is work to be done by HR to solve the mismatch, NOT the CEO.
-In most cases he is very clear on his goals, his strategy, and his direction for the company.
+In my view, there is work to be done by HR to solve the mismatch, NOT the CEO.
+In most cases, he is very clear on his goals, his strategy, and his direction for the company.
 That's why the board hired him in the first place.

 For another perspective on the OP's question, see my next post.